 Coaching basketball and trying to come up with practice plans day after day can be overwhelming.
 Coaches rack their brains trying to come up with the perfect practice plan for their team.
 They think that they’ve built a great plan, but by the end of practice, they feel like they didn’t accomplish much.

 Building a practice plan isn’t an easy task.
-You have to plan your points of emphasis, know what your team needs to work on, and plan practice accordingly.
+You have to plan what your points of emphasis will be, know what your team needs to work on, and plan practice accordingly.
 For many coaches, this can be a daunting task.

 First of all, I believe that all practices should encompass these areas of the game:

 - Warm-Up – Your players shouldn’t go all out before warming up their muscles.
 A warm-up doesn’t have to be static stretching, but it should be something that gets your players loose before diving into intense drills.

 - Player Skill Development – The #1 thing that every good basketball team has is good basketball players.
 Don’t neglect skill development in your practices, your team will pay the price.

 - Team Defensive Skills – This includes drills that factor in ball denials, on-ball defense, help-side, staying low, and more.
 You must drill defensive items in order to have a great defensive team.

 - Team Offensive Skills – This includes drills that factor in passing, decision-making, cutting, spacing, movement, and more.
 To have a great offensive team, these items must be drilled.

 - Live Drills – This is where skills are put to the test.
 Let your players play in live situations and work on the skills that you’ve drilled.
 This helps with decision-making and making the right plays when they’re in game situations.

 - Conditioning – This doesn’t mean your players need to run lines and sprints at all.
 Conditioning should be done within your drills, but make sure that the drills you are doing include conditioning aspects where your players get up and down the floor.